KuronoaScarlet/FoW-Research/docs/index.md

 - The fog had to be displayed on a tile-based map.
 - As a direct example I took that of the strategy games **Fire Emblem**, **Advance Wars** or **Age of Empires**, since they are really simple examples and close to the fog of war that could be implemented in an RPG.

 In these examples, the fog of war spreads throughout the map as soon as the game begins, and it is through the units that the player controls that the part of the map that has been discovered is visible.
-In addition, enemies are only visible when they are located on the revealed area of ​​the map, and they hide again when they leave the field of vision.
+In addition, enemies are only visible when they are located on the revealed area of the map, and they hide again when they leave the field of vision.
 Thus, the key points to keep in mind are the following:
 - Fog is cleared based on the player's viewing area.
 - Enemies only appear or are visible when hovering over the revealed area.
 - The area reveal function must be usable by more than one entity.
 The reasons may be whatever, but this adds more dynamism to the clearing of the mists and can be used for the use of perks that increase the vision ranges of certain entities.
--

 ### Advantages
 - Just one container for the Fog of War need to be created, regardless of what the number of players is.
 -  Adjusting the radius is just changing a parameter, everything will work equally.